10 Common Mistakes Authors Make When Hiring a Book Cover Illustrator

 How to avoid:

 Rule: illustration is 50% of a cover.
-The other 50% is font, layout, hierarchy, spacing, balance.
+The rest: font, layout, hierarchy, spacing, balance.

 Mistake 5: Micromanagement and pixel-level revisions